johnlindquist/cursor-history/README.md

 # Fuzzy‑search by title and copy the chosen conversation to clipboard
 chi --search

+# Interactively browse any workspace and pick a conversation
+chi --browse

 # Manage old exports (delete older than 30 d)
 chi --manage --older-than 30d
 ```